Geo-Python-2017/Exercise-2/README.md

 You can add an image by linking to a website, or by uploading an image to your GitHub repository and linking to that.
 Since we've spoken briefly about software licencing, we suggest that you search for images in a repository that includes licencing information such as [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page) or [Pixabay](https://pixabay.com/).
 You are, of course, also welcome to upload your own animal images.
-You can add under the Problem 3 heading.
+You can add it under the Problem 3 heading in the answers.

 # Answers
 ## Problem 1